lyimmi/usbrelay/README.md

    - `sudo udevadm control --reload-rules && sudo udevadm trigger`
 4. Make sure to unplug and replug the USB device!

+## Testing

+Testing is done via a mocked virtual USB device with [umockdev](https://github.com/martinpitt/umockdev).

+A 4 channel device was used to record the USB communication with [wireshark](https://www.wireshark.org/) and `usbmon` while executing the command line tool.

+Each command's communication is stored in a separate `pcap` file in the test directory and replayed for the command line tool with `umockdev-run` using the actual device's stored sysfs device and udev properties.

 ## Credits

 This package is an amalgamation of a few people's previous work: